 What is a dental crown and when is it used as a dental prosthesis?

 A dental crown is a form of stable denture that restores the more significant parts of a tooth.
-A Dental Crown in Newark NJ is placed on the remaining portion of the broken tooth and attached to it.
+A Dental Crown Arlington is placed on the remaining portion of the broken tooth and attached to it.
 Crowns are used when decay or an accidental injury have led to profound damage to the tooth that a simple tooth filling is no longer possible.

 While a filling is anchored in the tooth, a crown replaces the larger parts of a tooth.
 When replicating essential parts of the teeth, the original shape of the tooth is restored, allowing the person to regain normal chewing function, speech ability, and so on.